noraabiakar/arbor-usc-collab/README.md

 7) lca.mod
 8) nca.mod

+## Parameters
+Various parameters can be set and will be read by Arbor and Neuron in param_basket.json and param_granule.json

 ## Stimulus
 A series of spikes is delivered to a synapse on the basket/granule cell.

-## Parameters
-Various parameters can be set and will be read by Arbor and Neuron in param_basket.json and param_granule.json
+The spike times are read from param_basket.json and param_granule.json.

 ## Running the examples